Behaviours captured in aged care assessments

 Symptoms decreased with age and varied by sex

-Among people who completed a comprehensive aged care assessment and recorded dementia as a health condition:
+Among people who completed a comprehensive aged care assessment and had dementia recorded as a health condition:

 • A higher proportion of men reported experiencing symptoms of agitation, apathy, insomnia, risky behaviour, verbal aggression and wandering ‘always’ or ‘regularly’ compared with women.
-A higher proportion of women reported experiencing symptoms of anxiety, depression, resistive behaviours and hallucinations or delusions ‘always’ or ‘regularly’ compared with men.
+A higher proportion of women reported experiencing symptoms of anxiety, depression and resistive behaviours ‘always’ or ‘regularly’ compared with men.

-• Symptoms of risky behaviour, resistive behaviour, hallucinations or delusions and wandering decreased with age until ages 85–94, followed by a slight increase in the 95 and over age group.
-Symptoms of anxiety increased between the under 65 age group and 65–74, and then decreased with age.
-Across all remaining symptom types, rates decreased with age (Figure 15.3b).
+• Symptoms of resistive behaviour, agitation, apathy and insomnia decreased with age until ages 85–94, followed by a slight increase in the 95+ age group.
+Symptoms of hallucinations or delusions varied over the age groups.
+Across all remaining symptom types, rates decreased with age, except for depression, which increased in the 65–74 age group and then decreased (Figure 15.3b).

 Within Figure 15.3b, the proportion of the ‘not stated’ responses are presented for each symptom.
 Across all symptom types, there were a greater proportion of ‘not stated’ responses for people who recorded dementia as a health condition compared to people who did not.
 As such, it is likely that these estimates disproportionately undercount the frequency of symptoms experienced among people with dementia who completed a comprehensive aged care assessment.

-Figure 15.3b: Reported symptoms among people with dementia who completed a comprehensive aged care assessment in 2020–21, by symptom type, age and sex
+Figure 15.3b: Reported symptoms among people who completed a comprehensive aged care assessment in 2021–22, by symptom type, age and sex

 Triggers for assessment

-Within an aged care assessment, data are collected on triggers that indicate the need for an individual’s assessment to take place.
+Comprehensive aged care assessments record the triggers that indicate the need for an individual’s assessment to take place.
 These triggers may be closely related to an individual’s health and care needs, or related to other circumstances such as a change in care arrangements.
 An individual may also have more than one trigger for assessment recorded.

-Comprehensive aged care assessments for people with dementia who reported behaviours or psychological symptoms were most commonly triggered by change in cognitive status (84%) and change in care needs (75%).
-These triggers were similarly common among people who did not report symptoms (79% and 72%, respectively).
-Across every trigger, except for hospital discharge, there was a higher proportion of people with symptoms recorded compared with people without symptoms.
+Comprehensive aged care assessments for people with dementia who reported behaviours or psychological symptoms were most commonly triggered by a change in cognitive status (85%), change in care needs (79%), and change in medical condition (74%).
+These triggers were similarly common among people with dementia who did not report symptoms (79%, 75% and 72% respectively).
+Across every trigger, there was a higher proportion of people with symptoms recorded compared with people without symptoms (Table S15.10).